adams-selin/cm1_4dhailcast/readme.md

 * hail_u: output environmental u wind
 * hail_v: output environmental v wind
 * hail_w: output environmental w wind

 Hail diameter, density, x, y, z location, and itype (if in wet or dry growth),  are always output.

 For additional documentation, see George Bryan’s README for his parcel code (README.parcel), or the main parts of the code itself in hail.F.

+## Run Instructions

+I’ve included a sample namelist in the run directory as well as the header of a cm1out_haildata.nc file so you can get an idea of how the output data is structured.
+I recommend keeping the model timestep (dtl) low, around a second, to avoid instabilities.

+Depending on what you are simulating, it is likely you won't want to initialize the hail embryos right at the simulation start, like parcels are.
+I've played around with adding a delayed start option to the namelist, but recommend instead the following:
+1. Compile the CM1 code with the number/locations of hail embryos you want declared in init3d.F.
+2. Start the model run with _no_ hail embryos (ihailtraj=0), and run the simulation until you a realistic looking storm has developed.
+Write out a restart file.
+3. Add the appropriate number of hail embryos/locations to the restart file, using the included python script add_hail_to_restart.py.
+Make sure these match what you coded in init3d.F.
+4. Start the model again with ihailtraj=1 and all other hail-related namelist parameters set.
+Run the model until all hail has fallen out (no more than 45-60 min).
+5. As desired, you can repeat steps 2-4 with incrementally later restart files.
+E.g., Run a no-hail simulation, write out a restart file at 60 min, add hail embryos, run for an hour.
+Write out a restart file from the no-hail simulation at 65 min, add hail embryos, run for an hour.
+Etc.